In-Studio Do’s & Don’ts

 Roll with it and be a good sport. but don’t be a doormat!

 Generally, keep your between the takes chit chat to a minimum.

 Don’t discuss pay rates or negotiate money or terms with your employers at the session.
-That is not your job!
+That is not your job and it puts you in a bad position!
 If there is a question, refer it back to your agent.
 If there is something not right, let your agent deal with it.
 If, for instance, you performed more rolls than you think you were originally asked, if your session goes way long or something was wrong in how you were treated or how the session was handled, let your agent (or possibly union) know afterwards.
+If it’s serious, excuse your self for a bathroom break and discreetly call your agent.
 This kind of thing must be handled by you lightly and with tact.

 Don’t wear a Nickelodeon shirt to a Disney gig/audition (or any variation of this).

 Don’t dress like a college student if you are performing as a super villain unless the super villain is a college kid (or any variation of this).

 If you must wear your baseball cap when recording (must you?), the bill should face behind you when recording.
 The bill forward can cause problems for the sound engineer.

 It helps to know the credits of the creator of the show you’re reading for.
 If you can, view a few episodes so you know the tone of performance you’ll need to deliver.